angx-system/angeliax/SCHEMA.md

 The retired signal accepts one optional field: `successor_node_id` — pointing to the node this work has evolved into.
 The link is one-way and part of the permanent record.

+The learning signal accepts one additional field when it credits a fix drawn from another node's work: `resolved_via` — the ID of the Witness Signal already posted on that node, naming the specific signal replicated.
+Mandatory for replication witnessing.
+A self-derived learning signal leaves it blank.

 ---

 ## Operational Log — Witness Signal